-Foundation for Ichthyosis & Related Skin Types ® (FIRST) is now accepting letters of intent (LOI) for the 2022 Research Grant Program.
-Only projects with promising LOI will be asked to complete a full application.
-Pilot awards available for up to $15,000 for one year.
+Foundation for Ichthyosis & Related Skin Types ® (FIRST) is now accepting letters of intent (LOI) for the 2023 Research Grant Program.
+Projects with promising LOI will be asked to complete a full application (5 page narrative).
+Pilot awards are available for up to $15,000 for one year.
 Research grants will be awarded for up to $50,000 for year one, with potential for a second year of funding with evidence of adequate progress and available funds.
 Priority will be given to applications that can be substantially advanced with the funding provided.

+The Foundation for Ichthyosis and Related Skin Types (FIRST) is committed to funding basic and clinical research studies to promote and strengthen investigation into the causes, treatments, and potential cures for ichthyosis.
 Different types of ichthyosis research will be considered.
 Research may include focused basic science projects addressing keratinocyte biology and differentiation, genetics, biology of skin inflammation, itch or other ichthyosis-related areas.
-Clinical research may address improving diagnosis and/or quality of life, defining quality of life measures, expanding knowledge about topical or systemic treatments, or specific aspects of the disease.
+Clinical research is also encouraged and may address improving diagnosis and/or quality of life, defining quality of life measures, expanding knowledge about topical or systemic treatments, or specific aspects of the disease.
 Investigators may utilize the National Registry for Ichthyosis and Related Skin Disorders when appropriate.
-Special interest exists for research with relevance to autosomal recessive congenital ichthyosis (ARCI), epidermolytic ichthyosis and Keratitis-Ichthyosis-Deafness (KID) syndrome.
+Special interest exists for research with relevance to autosomal recessive congenital ichthyosis (ARCI), epidermolytic ichthyosis and keratitis-ichthyosis-deafness (KID) syndrome.

 All letters of intent (one page maximum) will be reviewed by FIRST’s Research Review Committee; investigators will be notified if they are invited to submit a full proposal.

 - April 14, 2023 - Letters of intent are due to FIRST